shi-hao/linux_app_prog/3-app/taskset/README.md

 taskset  0x1  my_program

 ## using top command to look up the core usage
-top -H the press 1
+top -H then press 1

 ## test
 ./main.elf